Hong Kong Court of Final Appeal: Overseas counsel for national security defendants (2023)

 On 28 November 2022, the CFA – composed of Chief Justice Andrew Cheung, and permanent judges Robert Ribeiro and Joseph Fok – granted ad hoc admission to Tim Owen KC to defend Jimmy Lai at his trial on charges contrary to the National Security Law, and rejected the Hong Kong Justice Secretary's leave application to appeal the ruling of the lower courts on this.

-Within hours of the CFA's decision, chief executive John Lee announced that the Government would seek an interpretation under Article 158 to overturn the CFA's decision (as well as overturning the decisions by the Chief Judge and the Court of Appeal).
-This was roundly condemned by legal pundits, including Elsie Leung and Lord Pannick KC.
-Even before the interpretation, the Immigration Department withheld Owen's work visa, contrary to what the CFA had ruled.
-This decision was criticized by leading barrister Lord Pannick KC, who frequently represents the Hong Kong Government in court, and also questioned by Jonathan Kaplan KC, another British King's Counsel who frequently appears in Hong Kong courts.
+Within hours of the CFA's decision, chief executive John Lee announced that the Government would seek an interpretation under Article 158 to overturn the CFA's decision (as well as overturn the decisions by the Chief Judge and the Court of Appeal).
+This was roundly condemned by legal experts, including Elsie Leung, Lord Pannick KC and Jonathan Kaplan KC.
+Even before the interpretation, the Immigration Department had withheld Owen's work visa, contrary to what the CFA had ruled.

-Ultimately, Owen was replaced by Marc Corlett KC, a New Zealand King's Counsel but who had gained admission to the Hong Kong bar in 2020.
+Ultimately, Owen was replaced by Marc Corlett KC, a New Zealand barrister who was admitted to the Hong Kong bar in 2020.
 Corlett was widely seen as a "like-for-like" replacement for Owen, and showed that overseas specialist lawyers would need to be admitted full-time to the Hong Kong bar before being allowed to participate in national security trials.

+The rationale for the exclusion of foreign lawyers and judges from such cases, uniquely, has not been explained or justified by governments in either Hong Kong or Beijing.

 Proposed United States sanctions on Hong Kong judges (2023)

 The United States Congressional-Executive Commission on China (CECC) released a report on 12 May 2023 suggesting sanctions be placed on 29 hand-picked Hong Kong national security judges (which includes the Chief Justice and 3 Permanent Judges), saying, "As participants in this system, judges appointed to handle national security cases contribute to these systemic violations."

-This suggestion was rejected by both the Hong Kong Bar Association and the judiciary, stressing that, "...there is no basis at all to call into question the integrity and independence of Hong Kong judges, whose selection, appointment and discharge of their constitutional role and duties are, and must remain, free from any political considerations and interference."
+This suggestion was rejected by both the Hong Kong Bar Association and the judiciary, stressing that, "there is no basis at all to call into question the integrity and independence of Hong Kong judges, whose selection, appointment and discharge of their constitutional role and duties are, and must remain, free from any political considerations and interference."

 Lord Sumption criticised the proposal to sanction Hong Kong judges as "an idea that is crude, counterproductive and unjust", adding that "[m]ost of them are honourable people with all the liberal instincts of the common law".
 Grenville Cross also condemned the move, pointing out that the World Justice Project’s Rule of Law Index 2023 ranked Hong Kong 23rd globally, ahead of the United States, which was ranked 26th.
-He further noted that foreign non-permanent judges — including those who have left the Court, such as Lord Sumption, Lord Collins, and Beverley McLachlin — have consistently defended the independence and integrity of the local judges of the Court of Final Appeal.
+He further noted that some foreign non-permanent judges — including those who have left the Court, such as Lord Sumption, Lord Collins, and Beverley McLachlin — have defended the independence and integrity of the local judges of the Court of Final Appeal.